Ian Happ Player Props: Cubs vs. Giants

-The Chicago Cubs, including Ian Happ (.250 slugging percentage in past 10 games, including no homers), battle starting pitcher Anthony DeSclafani and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Chicago Cubs, including Ian Happ (.250 slugging percentage in past 10 games, including zero homers), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Saturday at 7:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Giants.

 Ian Happ Game Info & Props vs. the Giants